intel/QAT_Engine/README.md

     IPsec based software optimizations needs to be used.
 This flag when enabled uses Intel&reg; IPsec library and headers from the default path (/usr).
-    If the Intel&reg; IPsec library is installed in the path other than the default then --with-ipsec_install_dir needs to be set with the path where its installed (disabled by default).
+    If the Intel&reg; IPsec library is installed in the path other than the default then `--with-ipsec_install_dir` needs to be set with the path where its installed (disabled by default).

+Mandatory (When both QAT and Multi-buffer capabilties are present in the system and use of Multi-buffer optimization over QAT is preferred)

+--disable-qat_offload
+    Disable Intel(R) QAT Hardware offload.
+This flag needs to be enabled if the system has both QAT Hardware and Multi-buffer Software optimization capabilities and the in-tree driver is installed in the system via `qatlib` RPM and use of Multi-buffer optimization over QAT is prefered.
+Incase of the in-tree driver eventhough Multi-buffer optimization is enabled via use of the `--enable-multibuff_offload` option, if both capabilities are available (both QAT offload or Multi-buffer offload) then QAT offload will be used by default.
+However, use of this --disable-qat_offload option will force the use of Multi-buffer optimization.

 Optional

---with-openssl_dir=/path/to/openssl
-    Specify the path to the top level of the OpenSSL* source code.
-This path is only needed to regenerate engine specific error source files using the mkerr.pl script from the OpenSSL source files.
-This option needs to be used if there is any new error message added in the QAT Engine source files and the error files will get updated using the mkerr.pl script.
-The default if not provided will build QAT Engine from the existing error files e_qat_err.c, e_qat_err.h & e_qat.txt in the QAT Engine dir which is generated from OpenSSL release mentioned in the github release page.
-    For example if you cloned the OpenSSL* Github* repository from within `/` then you would use the following setting:
-    --with-openssl_dir=/openssl

 --with-qat_install_dir=/path/to/qat_driver/build
     Specify the path to the location of the built Intel(R) QAT Driver library